-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not SEFyC has followed a risk-based supervision methodology for financial institutions (FIs).
+Progress to date Issue is being addressed through □ Primary / Secondary legislation □ Regulation / Guidelines □ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not SEFyC has followed a risk-based supervision methodology for financial institutions (FIs).
 The supervision process is tailored to each FI, considering the quality of its management, the reliability of its internal controls and information systems, its size, complexity and risk profile.
 The process is dynamic and adjusts to changing risks within the FI and to different market conditions.
 The SEFyC's methodology is included in the Supervision Manual.
 As set out in the "Guidelines for risk management in banks" (GRM), the adequacy of financial institutions' information, monitoring and reporting systems is assessed when conducting on-site inspections.
 To reach a conclusion on the sufficiency and opportunity of the information available to the Board and Senior Management, the Supervision Manual requires that due attention be given to the type, scope and frequency of the report and to the preparer, responsible for and addressee of the document.
-The Central Bank has within the supervisory agency (SEFyC) a committee that focuses on risks associated with financial innovation (Fintech Committee).
-The committee regularly meets with key players of the Fintech industry to thoroughly understand what they are doing and assess its potential impact on the financial system.
-The Fintech Committee examines cases in which Fintech companies provide services to an institution regulated by the Central Bank.
-In such cases, SEFyC has the power to supervise Fintech companies on everything related to the delivery of services to a financial institution who, nevertheless, is ultimately responsible for complying with central bank rules on management of risks related to information technology.
+The Central Bank has a working group called Financial Innovation Group that focuses on financial innovation.
+It regularly meets with key players of the Fintech industry to thoroughly understand what they are doing and assess its potential impact on the financial system.
+In cases in which Fintech companies provide services to an institution regulated by the Central Bank, SEFyC has the power to supervise Fintech companies on everything related to the delivery of services to a financial institution which, nevertheless, is ultimately responsible for complying with central bank rules on management of risks related to information technology.
 In those cases, the supervisory programme includes case analysis and the study of banks' business models/risk profiles with the aim of identifying the application of sound practices for the management of those new kind of service providers (FinTech) and associated risks.
-The Pillar 2 Basel framework is implemented in the domestic regulation by the GRM yet been fully implemented, please provide reasons for delayed implementation institutions.
-Alerts and early supervision intervention were incorporated; however, they have already been applied in particular situations.
+The Pillar 2 Basel framework is implemented in the domestic regulation by the GRM and the "Régimen informativo plan de negocios y proyecciones e informe de autoevaluación del capi yet been fully implemented, please provide reasons for delayed implementation